UK Council for Psychotherapy

 • Engaging therapy with a stress & anxiety program.
 Discussing the disadvantages & benefits of self-disclosure to others about our anxiety & stress in helping us to face up to what's happening for us.

-• Effects at a deeper level to our psyche, soul
+• Acknowledging the effects at a deeper level to our psyche, soul

 Coming Off, Abstaining, Stopping, Unhelpful Behaviours, Containing Them